ghfbsd/deroff/README.md

 since eqn input usually is piped from soelim, so in-line equations should get processed there by troff too.

-* Expanded the list of troff requests to ignore
+* Expanded the list of troff requests ignored by deroff.

     - if, ie, el (conditional)
     - sp (vertical space)